salah-mohammed/GeneralKit/README.md

 # GeneralKit

-GeneralKit is a Swift framework for HTTP networking and data handling in UITableView and UICollectionView, providing a complete vision for clean, efficient network-driven apps.
+GeneralKit is a Swift framework for HTTP networking and data handling in UITableView and UICollectionView, providing a complete vision for maintainable and clear business code, efficient network-driven apps.

 # Features